Virginia Beach Photographer

 What to Wear for Your Photo Session

 So you've finally planned a date to capture those beautiful family memories - yay!
-Progress, go you!
+Progress.
+Go you!
 The next thought that comes to mind is: "What on earth are we going to wear?"
 Visions of dragging your kids through the mall, and rummaging through the back of your husband's closet quickly drain your enthusiasm.
 The good news is, I have some helpful tips prepared to make your job as painless as possible.
-Don't worry, we got this!
+Don't worry, we've got this!

 A few quick wardrobe tips to keep in mind:

 - Chose a color palette of 2-3 complimentary colors for your group.
-Working off one pattern works well - select that and then use colors that coordinate & compliment that pattern piece.
+Working off of one pattern works well - select that, and then use colors that coordinate & compliment that pattern piece.

 - Use mostly solids for the group as they are flattering and less likely to clash.
 Don't think matching, think coordinating.
 You don't want to look like you're all in uniform.